Constraints on dark matter with future MeV gamma-ray telescopes: Results and Discussion

 \subsection{Systematic uncertainties}

 We begin our discussion of systematic uncertainty with our signal modeling.
-Errors in the parameters used to determine the Galactic Center $J$-factors are of order 20\% \cite{de_Salas_2019}, and errors in the parameters used to determine the M31 $J$-factors are of order 10\% \cite{10.1093/pasj/psv042}.
-We assume throughout that dark matter follows an NFW profile, and there may be larger $J$-factor uncertainties associated with changing the model for the profile.
+Errors in the parameters used to determine the Galactic Center $J$ factors are of order 20\% \cite{de_Salas_2019}, errors in the parameters used to determine the M31 $J$ factors are of order 10\% \cite{10.1093/pasj/psv042}, and errors in the parameters used to determine the Draco $J$ factors are about 5\%--15\% \cite{10.1111/j.1365-2966.2010.16753.x}.
+We assume throughout that dark matter follows an NFW profile, and there may be larger $J$ factor uncertainties associated with changing the model for the profile.
 Our signal modeling also assumes that the signal flux comes from one dark matter component which makes up the bulk of dark matter.
 If this is not the case, our decay / annihilation bounds for any individual dark matter component are too strong by a factor of the fraction of dark matter corresponding to that component (squared in the case of annihilation).
-For our background modeling, our Fisher analysis takes into account statistical fluctuations and correlations between the background and signal, but does not account for the systematic uncertainties in the background model itself, which may be substantial.
+For our background modeling, our Fisher analysis takes into account statistical fluctuations and correlations between the background and signal, but does not account for the systematic uncertainties in the background model itself, which are estimated at 15\% \cite{PhysRevD.92.023533}.

 Finally, systematic errors in the estimation of the effective areas and energy resolutions that we referenced would contribute to systematic errors in our data.
 Since most of these concepts have not yet been prototyped, the accuracy of these figures to the specifications of the final product is not guaranteed.
 Furthermore, many of the proposals we referenced gave a range of energy resolutions rather than specifying the energy resolution as a function of incident photon energy.
 For these instruments, we used the worst energy resolution in the range for our calculations, contributing a systematic error that weakens our bounds.